 Horticultural greenhouse roofs open, close, shade and ventilate to provide passive lighting, cooling and heating by taking full advantage of southern California’s sunshine and ocean breezes.
 Efficient, state of the art electric, plumbing and mechanical systems minimize energy use throughout the year.
 Grass Room encourages and supports green events and can introduce clients to green planners, stylists and purveyors who use sustainable resources or employ sustainable practices.

 One enters Grass Room across a landscaped entry court, beneath an outsized, out-of-his-element blue whale – a mural designed and painted by Stacy Smith and Victor Henderson.
 From that moment on, you’re in a wholly unique environment defined by lush gardens, sun-lit rooms, rustic surfaces and site-specific artworks by local artists.

 At the door, a passageway leads you through a secret jungle, past a hand made copper bar with an ever changing patina and then opens to a courtyard framed by 25-foot walls of roughly textured clay and wood, set on floors of reclaimed brick, salvaged from the original structure, and polished aggregate, and surrounded by flourishing gardens that wouldn’t be out of place in a Dr. Seuss storyboard.
 Crystal fountains, ceramic sea life and other artistic interventions abound.
 Look up through palm trees to discover “Pax Los Angeles” a billboard-sized mural of mythical Los Angeles, circa 1850, painted by Frohawk Two Feathers (Umar Rashid).
 All of this lies beneath a soaring 35-foot greenhouse roof with retractable shades and levered windows.
 The roof is automated and adjustable, rendering the courtyard serviceable for any ceremony in any weather – a versatile, virtual, rain-or-shine garden space.

 Ocean Dining Room

 The tables, which can hold up to 150 guests, are built from squared-off, tongue and groove floors salvaged from the original hotel, and paired with suave Italian leather chairs.
-This dining room is thoroughly versatile, suitable for elegant seated dinners and performances ranging from as few as 35 to as many as 150 guests, and features a 16-foot cinema screen, lighting systems and mixing board for dining ambience, screenings and presentations.
+This dining room is thoroughly versatile, suitable for elegant seated dinners and live performances ranging from as few as 35 to as many as 150 guests, and features a 16-foot cinema screen, lighting systems and mixing board for dining ambience, screenings and live events.

 Back Alley Lounge